 - If you are not accepting the charges or the facts alleged against you, then a magistrate, in most circumstances, should adjourn the matter for a Contest Mention or a Contested Hearing, short of trying to hear the contested matter then and there, which could only be done regarding a simple matter.
 But if you are unrepresented, this is not a great situation either, as there are things that need to be considered before you adjourn off to these hearing types.

 What does this all mean?
 If you have a mention coming up, get a lawyer.
-Court can be a scary place, and you never know which magistrate you are going to draw, so be prepared and engage experienced criminal lawyers, ones who are local to the court and understand how things work.
+Court can be a scary place, and you never know which magistrate you are going to draw, so be prepared and engage experienced criminal defence lawyers, ones who are local to the court and understand how things work.
 The ramifications for your life could be severe.

 Do you have to attend a mention hearing?